schlick7/LuteForMobile/docs/tts_and_ai_plan.md

 //   - Benefit: Time-to-first-byte ~300ms vs waiting for full audio
 //
 // Note: For ground work (Phase 1), use simple non-streaming approach
-// Streaming can be added in Phase 2+ as an enhancement for long texts
+// Streaming can be added in Part 1+ as an enhancement for long texts
 ```